Myth 2: Assessment practice and gathering evidence

 • All students in a class must be assessed at the same time.

-• Offering different standards, tasks or context to students in the same class isn’t allowed, provides an advantage, and is not fair.
+• Offering different standards, tasks or context to students in the same class isn’t allowed.

-• Assessment evidence must all be presented in the same way using the same context and must be in writing
+• All assessment evidence must all be presented in the same way and must be in writing.

-• Students can resubmit evidence for the same standard multiple times.
+• Students can resubmit evidence for the same standard more than once.

 Facts

-• Students should be assessed when they are ready, when this is manageable for the school.
+• Students should be assessed when they are ready, where this is practical and manageable for the school.

-• Assessment should give students a fair opportunity to succeed.
+• Assessment should give students a fair opportunity to achieve a standard.

 • Students in a class can complete different standards.
 They don’t need to be assessed for all the standards offered in the assessment programme.

-• Different tasks or contexts can be used to assess individual students, as the teacher’s judgement is against the standard.
+• Different tasks or contexts can be used to assess individual students, as the assessment judgement is against the standard.

 • gathered over time as a portfolio